suryaprakash1222/NBFC-Loan-Portfolio-Analysis-using-MySQL-and-Power-BI/README.md

 4. Validate KPIs such as funded amount, collections, portfolio quality, and borrower risk indicators.
 5. Build a Power BI dashboard using the same business logic.
 6. Cross-check dashboard values with SQL outputs.

-This workflow ensures that the dashboard is backed by validated SQL analysis instead of only visual reporting.

----

 ## KPI Snapshot